Amos47/2400/Chapter_2.md

 ![ICT context](https://raw.githubusercontent.com/robertriordan/2400/master/Images/WagonWheelEffect.gif)

 The *Wagon wheel effect* is often seen in old Western movies where the wheels of a horse-drawn carriage sometimes appear to either be frozen or to be rotating counter to the direction in which the wagon is moving.
-This animated GIF illustrates the phenomenon.
+The animated GIF in Figure WWE illustrates the phenomenon.
 The speed of the "camera", moving towards the right, constantly increases at the same rate with the objects sliding to the left.
 Halfway through the 24-second loop, the objects appear to suddenly shift and head backwards.

 *Credit: "WagonWheelEffect" by Ulillillia at the English language Wikipedia.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons - https://commons.wikimedia.org/wiki/File:WagonWheelEffect.gif#/media/File:WagonWheelEffect.gif*

 [Interested?](https://en.wikipedia.org/wiki/Wagon-wheel_effect)

 We might also want to consider the concept of *resolution*.
 The resolution of a sensor is the smallest change it can detect in the quantity that it is measuring.
-Sensor resolution is being continuously improving.
+Sensor resolution is being continuously improved.

 [Interested?](http://en.wikipedia.org/wiki/Sensor)